ioBroker/ioBroker.admin/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fix date and time picker json config components showing current time even though the value is undefined
+* (foxriver76) added new options for time picker json config component

 ### 6.13.16 (2024-01-30)
 * (foxriver76) allow to display and modify `ics` files